shafiuyushawu/Todo-List/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Implement object with classes
+- Implement input for users to add todso.
-- Create a complete website with navbar and footer
+- Create a function to receive user interaction to strike through todos.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>